emmanueletti/spacestagram/README.md

 ## Dependencies

 - NASA APOD API
-- Prodogi API
+- Prodigi API
 - React
 - React router
 - Font awesome

 ## Ways to make the app better

-- An order form where users can input thier information and (pretend) put in a order for a print
+- An order form where users can input their information and (pretend) to put in a order for a print
 - ability for users to fine tune the quote with options from Prodigi, such as:
   - shipping speed
   - frame color
   - image print size

+TODO

+- refactor (especially order form)
+- clean up classnames
+- add environment flag for nasa fetch
+- deploy!